technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 5. Click on the **Description** field and enter below given description in the field then click on the **Done** button.

-- > **Description:** +++Product Category.
-One of the following
-  > categories can be used.
+  **Description:** Product Category.
+One of the following categories can be used.
 The name has to be exactly like this:
-  > Accessories, Notebooks, Laser Printers, Mice, Keyboards, Mousepads,
-  > Scanners, Speakers, Headsets, Software, PCs, Smartphones, Tablets,
-  > Servers, Projectors, MP3 Players, Camcorders.+++
+  Accessories, Notebooks, Laser Printers, Mice, Keyboards, Mousepads, Scanners, Speakers, Headsets, Software, PCs, Smartphones, Tablets, Servers, Projectors, MP3 Players, Camcorders.

   ![](./media/image41.png)